-Selling product is the goal of all e-commerce retailers.
+Selling products is the goal of all e-commerce retailers.
 To reach your goals, you need to remove many obstacles on the way to make customers finish their purchases.
 You will have quite a few tasks to complete to change the status of customers from “Want” to “Buy”.
 So, reducing friction in the buying process is important.
-Selling product is the main goal, but you also want those customers to come back?
+Selling products is the main goal, but you also want those customers to come back?
 Normally, the return customers will not come back if don’t have the reasons.
 They need a prodding, that’s why you should use the time you have to gather as much information as you can.

 New customers may not give you much to work with.
-You may know some information like: what they’ve searched, where they spent more time on site or there are products they wanted but ultimately didn’t buy, etc… But, if you can’t contact them, how you can convince them to buy later?
+You may know some information like what they’ve searched, where they spent more time on site or there are products they wanted but ultimately didn’t buy, etc… But, if you can’t contact them, how you can convince them to buy later?

 There is a fact that 58.1% of customers won’t make it past the registration form.
 For those who are already a member, most of them still not want to take the time to sign in because that requires remembering username/email addresses and passwords.
 If you forcing them to register and log-in, you will put one more step between “want” and “buy”.

 You can reduce friction by making every experience a guest checkout experience.
 You can use one line at the top of the page that offers the opportunity to register or log-in.
 If they don’t want, they can buy and be on their merry way.

 One page checkout, as the name shows such carts occupy just a single page, has faster checkout time, anonymous checkout option, and reduced cart abandonment.